digitalfaktor/JS-Input-TimeSuggestion/README.md

     <script>
     JSInputTimeSuggestion.init({
+        inputClass: "timesuggestion",  // CSS class for the input field
         outputFormat: "h:m:s", // Output format for the hidden input (currently only "h:m:s" is supported)
         invalidMessage: "Please enter a valid time (e.g. 3h15 or 01:30:00).",
         suggestionClass: "dropdown-item", // CSS class for suggestion items